claabs/epicgames-freegames-node/Readme.md

 # Epic Games Store Weekly Free Games

 Automatically login and find available free games the Epic Games Store.
+Sends you a prepopulated checkout link so you can complete the checkout after logging in.
-Handles multiple accounts, login sessions, and scheduled runs.
+Supports multiple accounts, login sessions, and scheduled runs.

 ## Setup